UlyssesWu/FreeMote.NET/README.md

 ### FreeMoteViewer

 A demo about using FreeMote.NET in WPF.
-For FreeMote version, see [FreeMote](https://github.com/UlyssesWu/FreeMote#freemote-viewer-freemotetoolsviewer).
+For more advanced FreeMote version, see [FreeMote](https://github.com/UlyssesWu/FreeMote#freemote-viewer-freemotetoolsviewer).

 ---

 by **Ulysses** (wdwxy12345@gmail.com) from Project AZUSA

 FreeMote.NET is licensed under **LGPLv3**.
-Members from Project AZUSA can ask for a looser license.

 ## Thanks